All Episodes

 The materials are just as good.

-Um when they weave the material for the Levi's, and I use Levi as a brand name.
+When they weave the material for the Levi's, and I use Levi as a brand name.

-The whole point is that uh if we're going to compete, we have to build grassroots plants that have the minimum amount of labor, and the whole thing comes down then to the cost of transportation between China and here.
+The whole point is that if we're going to compete, we have to build grassroots plants that have the minimum amount of labor, and the whole thing comes down then to the cost of transportation between China and here.

-No, I I think that's true, and then And then that's why we have five percent unemployment.
+And that's why we have 5% unemployment.

-Uh I'm sorry, the uh truth is just the opposite.
+The truth is just the opposite.

-And one thing on this crystal meth, they just did a survey up here in Montana of people that were on Crystal Meth, and they found out that the people up here that are in crystal meth have a higher incidence of STDs, including HIV, than the normal population.
+And one thing on this crystal meth, they just did a survey up here in Montana of people that were on Crystal Meth, and they found out that the people up here that are in Crystal Meth have a higher incidence of STDs, including HIV, than the normal population.

-See, I think that's a that's a great call, and I think that's exactly why this lawsuit James was talking about has some merit because the risk to those employees was huge.
+See, I think that's a great call, and I think that's exactly why this lawsuit James was talking about has some merit because the risk to those employees was huge, and the village there at Houston ought to be taking better care of these methamphetamine people and of the slaves, for that matter, who work for Walmart.

 Myself.

-Yeah, that's what I I'm thinking.
+Yeah, that's what I'm thinking.

-Don't go to those designer genes.
+Don't go to those designer jeans, Art.

 Sure.